 2015 included James Morrison’s concerts with the AUCKLAND PHILHARMONIA ORCHESTRA and appearances with the TASMANIAN SYMPHONY ORCHESTRA, MELBOURNE SYMPHONY ORCHESTRA and the QUEENSLAND SYMPHONY ORCHESTRA.

-During 2016, Brett Kelly‘s conducting appearances have included the ADELAIDE SYMPHONY‘s performances of THE COMPOSER IS DEAD at the ADELAIDE CABARET FESTIVAL, performances he also gives with the TASMANIAN SYMPHONY ORCHESTRA, the MELBOURNE SYMPHONY ORCHESTRA‘s CLASSIC KIDS series of concerts, its regional touring concerts and its support of the DORCAS McCLEAN VIOLIN COMPETITION.
+During 2016, Kelly’s appearances included the ADELAIDE SYMPHONY‘s performances of THE COMPOSER IS DEAD at the ADELAIDE CABARET FESTIVAL, performances he also gave with the TASMANIAN SYMPHONY ORCHESTRA, the MELBOURNE SYMPHONY ORCHESTRA‘s CLASSIC KIDS series of concerts, its regional touring concerts and its support of the DORCAS McCLEAN VIOLIN COMPETITION.

-In 2017 he will conduct the AUSTRALIAN YOUTH ORCHESTRA‘s YOUNG SYMPHONISTS program, returns to conduct THE COMPOSER IS DEAD, with the MELBOURNE SYMPHONY ORCHESTRA and conducts two series of concerts for young audiences, including Britten’s THE YOUNG PERSON’S GUIDE TO THE ORCHESTRA for the QUEENSLAND SYMPHONY ORCHESTRA.
+In 2017 he conducted the AUSTRALIAN YOUTH ORCHESTRA‘s YOUNG SYMPHONISTS program, returned to conduct THE COMPOSER IS DEAD, with the MELBOURNE SYMPHONY ORCHESTRA and two series of concerts for young audiences, including Britten’s THE YOUNG PERSON’S GUIDE TO THE ORCHESTRA for the QUEENSLAND SYMPHONY ORCHESTRA.